sean-levvel/aws-sa-associate-saac02/README.md

     - PARALLEL - parallel branches inside the state machine
     - MAP - accepts a list of things, or order - with certain set of rules
     - TASK (lambda, batch, DynamoDB, ECS, SNS, SQS, Glue, SageMaker, EMR, Step Functions)

+## pet-Cuddle-o-tron Serverless Application Part 1-2-3-4-5-6

+## Simple Queue Service SQS
+- Managed message queues, public, fully managed, highly available - standard or FIFO
+- message up to 256kb in size - link to large data
+- received messages are hidden (visibilityTimeout)
+- then either reappear (retry) or are explicitly deleted.
+- dead-letter queues can be used for problem messages
+- ASG worker Pool
+    - Auto Scaling Group - scaled out when queue length long
+    - scaled in when Queue length Short
+- ASG Web Pool
+    - scaled out when CPU high
+    - scaled with CPU LOW
+- S3 buckets - Exam Question
+    - s3 generates one event then you can take that and with multiple subscribers multiple sqs queues - then that messages added to each of those queues
+    - FAN OUT architecture is important to remember for the exam
+- Standard = at-least-once,
+- FIFO = exactly once - guaranteed
+    - performance 3000 messages per second with batching or up to 300 messages per second without
+    - billed based on requests
+    - 1 request = 1- 10 messages up to 256kb total
+    - Short (immediate) vs Long (waitTimeSeconds) polling
+    - Encryption at Rest KSM and in transit
+    - Queue Policy

+## Kinesis and Kinesis Firehose
+- is a scalable streaming service
+- producers send data into kinesis stream
+- streams can scale from low to near infinite data rates
+- public service & highly available by design
+- stream store a 24-hour moving window of data
+- Kinesis Stream provides shards
+    - 1 mb ingestion
+    - 2 mb consumption
+- Kinesis data record (1mb) stored across the shards
+- Kinesis data Firehose to send data to other services ie: s3
+- SQS vs Kinesis
+    - Is that exam question about the ingestion of data or is it about worker pools decoupling?
+    - or does it mention synchronous communication?
+    - if it's about the ingestion of data or the ingestion of a data at scale, "the large throughput or large numbers of devices" it's likely to be kinesis. kinesis designed for large scale ingestion
+    - analytics, monitoring, app clicks
+- If it's about worker pools, decoupling, or asynchronous communication assume first that its SQS and only change your mind if you have a strong reason to do so.
+    - SQL generally has one thing or one group of things sending messages to the queue.
+    - no persistence

+## Amazon Cognito
+- Cognito means
+    - User pools
+        - sign-in and get a JSON web Token (JWT)
+        - Sign up and Sign in services - user directory management and profiles (MFA)
+    - Identity Pools
+        - allow you to offer access to Temporary AWS Credentials
+        - Unauthenticated Identities - Guest Users
+        - Federated Identities - SWQP - Google, Facebook, Twitter, SAML 2.0 and user pool for short term aws credentials to access AWS Resources
+        -